Are you ready for the best recipes for Christmas cookies? Today, I joined with twenty-four bloggers to share our best recipes.

-Today I have joined twenty-four bloggers as we share the best recipes for Christmas cookies.
-There are so many fabulous cookie recipes and I can’t wait to make them all!
+There are so many fabulous cookie recipes here today, and I can’t wait to make them all!

 Don’t be shocked but this is my first ever attempt to make and decorate with Royal Icing.
 I was a bit nervous since I was trying something new and I wanted to share my favorite lemon sugar cookie recipe.
 I am pleased to say it was really fun and not near as hard as I thought it would be!
 Which was a huge relief since this really is one of the best recipes for Christmas cookies.